By Jessica Salerno-Shumaker, OSCPA senior content manager

 “We call it a final act,” said Donna Oklok, investigations supervisor at the Accountancy Board of Ohio (ABO).
 “When we talk to people about retirement, we purposefully phrase it that way.
 We require an affidavit, which limits the work you can do and the activities you can engage in after you’re retired, and it does require a reinstatement hearing if you want to return to practice.”

 Once you decide to switch to CPA-retired status, there is no CPE requirement, and you can use that designation for the remainder of your life.
-But if, in retirement, you’re thinking about offering your skills in consulting or tax preparation, this status would severely limit what you could do.
+But if, in retirement, you’re considering offering your consulting or tax preparation skills, this status would severely limit what you could do.

-It’s common for the ABO to receive calls from CPAs who are retiring at the end of the year asking for guidance on what to do with their status, Oklok said.
-Once they learn of the CPA-retired limitations and the reinstatement hearing should they want to switch their status, they usually end up renewing their permit or choosing inactive status.
+Oklok said the ABO has seen a “gigantic increase” in retirements during the pandemic.
+That’s led to more questions about what is and isn’t allowed during the retirement transition.
+Once CPAs learn of the CPA-retired limitations and the reinstatement hearing should they want to switch their status, they usually end up renewing their permit or choosing inactive status.

 “The reinstatement process itself is not onerous, but the board sets the conditions to return to practice,” Oklok said.
 “They will look at CPE requirements, but they can even decide you might need to take the CPA exam again.
 They have a lot of leverage.”

-Since Oklok started working at the ABO in December 2015, she said she has never seen someone request to switch from retired back to active status.
-She said they will occasionally run into situations where CPAs who are tired of complying with CPE requirements want to retire their license and mistakenly think they can continue to practice.
+She said they occasionally run into situations where CPAs who are tired of complying with CPE requirements want to retire their license and mistakenly think they can continue to practice.

-And for those who are thinking of circumventing the rules, knowingly practicing while retaining CPA-retired status is not a wise choice, either.
+And for those thinking of circumventing the rules, knowingly practicing while retaining CPA-retired status is not a wise choice, either.

 “While they are CPA-retired, even though it’s a final status, we still retain jurisdiction over them,” Oklok said.
-“So we can revoke their status and also charge them with unlawful practice, because they’re not licensed to practice as a CPA.
-We really try to focus on educating people at the front of that.
+“So, we can revoke their status and charge them with unlawful practice, because they’re not licensed to practice as a CPA.
+We really try to focus on educating people up front.
 You can’t just retire because you don’t want to do your CPE and keep doing taxes.
 That’s not going to work out.”